lightheaded/tom.readme/README.md

 We will keep each other informed on to go and focus on "beyond-the-moment" topics in recurring face-to-face meetings.

 We will have **one on one meetings** often.
 This is not the place for project updates and task reports, rather a place to have deeper discussions about more complex things/concepts and ways of doing things.
 I have created a private Slack channel for us.
 This channel is useful for capturing future topics for us to discuss.
 It's also handy to get a reminder on past topics we have tackled.
 When you think of a topic, dump it in there.
+Don't discuss day-to-day topics there, take them to private messages.

 We have a **team meeting** approximately once a quarter.
 This is the place to rant about things that bother you and need to be changed.
 It is also a place for figuring out solutions to those rants.
 Venting is good, but venting about same things for several months is not.
 So this is where we brainstorm possible ways to solve the problems – not the final solutions, but which steps need to be taken by whom in order for us not to rant about this particular thing next time.